United Hope for Animals' Glamour Shot Days:

 A Note for First-Time Volunteers: As a first-time Glamour Shot Day participant, you will shadow an experienced volunteer to learn more about the shelter and our process.
 If you decide to become a regular participant at Glamour Shot Day, you will also need to complete the Los Angeles Department of Animal Care and Control volunteer orientation, offered monthly.
 Having your own health insurance is strongly recommended.

-Every two weeks we take Glamour Shots and videos of up to 80 dogs and cats, and 94% of these homeless pets are adopted or rescued as a result.
+Every 2nd and 4th Saturday of the month we take Glamour Shots and videos of up to 60 dogs and cats, and 94% of these homeless pets are adopted or rescued as a result.
 There are plenty of behind-the-scenes volunteer roles that are necessary to make this result possible.
 We need volunteers to upload videos to YouTube, post pet profiles to Petfinder, write stories for our website and more!
 If you are interested in helping out via a computer or telephone, please let us know.
 We'll find the right job for you!